StellaSTWong/StellaSTWong.github.io/content/Community/cork/index.md

   class="post_image"
 >}}

-+ **Community gardens**:  I was gifted a tomato plant by a community garden this year and it yielded juicy, bright red tomatoes in the backyard!
-It's a great way to get to know our neighbours too.
++ **Community gardens**: A community garden is like a little oasis in the neighbourhood.
+Getting involved in one is also a great way to get to know our neighbours.
 Fancy volunteering for or visiting a local community garden?
 Here's a [map](https://corkhealthycities.com/greenspacesforhealth/cork-community-network-map/ "Cork Community Gardens Network Map 2025 by Cork Healthy Cities") showing where you can find these gardens in Cork.
 It appears there are at least **25** community gardens in the city.

+{{< figure
+  src="tomatoplant_communitygarden.jpg"
+  alt="We were gifted a tomato plant by a community garden earlier this year and it yielded juicy, bright red tomatoes in the backyard!" caption="We were gifted a tomato plant by a community garden earlier this year and it yielded juicy, bright red tomatoes in the backyard!" class="post_image"
+>}}

 + **Cork Healthy Cities/ Green Spaces for Health** ([web](https://corkhealthycities.com/greenspacesforhealth/)): Green Spaces for Health is an interesting initiative comprising a number of community-based green space projects.
 For instance, they have transformed a former cemetery into a small public park called Parkowen in South Parish ([map](https://maps.app.goo.gl/u51LGaSjsh4tjYEGA)).
 Having visited the site, it's lovely to see first-hand the efforts made to rewild and revive the area with different species of plant.
 They welcome volunteers, too.